httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 : The "date" field value represents the timestamp of the HTTP message.
 However, the creation time of the signature itself is encoded in the `created` signature parameter.
 These two values can be different, depending on how the signature and the HTTP message are created and serialized.
 Applications processing signatures for valid time windows should use the `created` signature parameter for such calculations.
 An application could also put limits on how much skew there is between the "date" field and the `created` signature parameter, in order to limit the application of a generated signature to different HTTP messages.
 See also {{security-replay}} and {{security-coverage}}.

 "host"
-: The "host" header field is specific to HTTP 1.1, and its functionality is subsumed by the "@authority" derived component, defined in {{content-request-authority}}.
+: The "host" header field is specific to HTTP/1.1, and its functionality is subsumed by the "@authority" derived component, defined in {{content-request-authority}}.
 In order to preserve the value across different HTTP versions, applications should always use the "@authority" derived component.
 See also {{security-versions}}.

 ### Signature Labels {#security-labels}